EthanDMello/password-generator/README.md

 # Homework Week 2

-Complete homework portfolio project with HTML and CSS files to fit the assessment criteria.
+A webpage that generates passwords for you with options to change length and choose what types of characters to choose.
+The webpage is made out of a HTML, CSS and Javascript files.
+This was created to fit the assessment criteria.

 Made by Ethan D'Mello:
 https://github.com/EthanDMello